wladimir-georgiew/ECommerceServices-ASP.NETCore-/README.md

  - Visual Studio 2019

 # Description :memo:
-**A web application system used for creating orders for specific home services.**
+**A responsive web application system used for creating orders for specific home services with included employee and admin roles.**

 ## User Functionality
  - ### Create account